-Braced insulator assemblies are a type of armless construction for transmission line designs introduced when the first HV horizontal line posts were installed over 50 years ago.
+Braced insulator assemblies are a type of armless construction for transmission line designs introduced when the first horizontal line posts were installed many years ago.
 Minimum clearances for conventional line construction, such as using a vertical suspension string, require an allowance for displacement of the string due to transverse winds and line angles (as in Fig 1).
 Replacing the vertical string with a horizontal line post type insulator (Fig. 2) fixes the conductor attachment point and allows for both reduced right-of-way widths and lower support structures.
-The challenge, however, is that line post insulators typically have lower load carrying capacity than suspension insulators.
-In some cases, this limits span lengths and conductor size.
+The challenge, however, has been that line post insulators typically have lower load carrying capacity than suspension insulators.
+In some cases this limits span lengths and conductor size.

 An improvement in load carrying capacity can be achieved by adding a brace attached to the line end of the post and attached to the support structure at an appropriate angle (as in Fig. 3).
 Many of the advantages of the single-post insulator are retained with this type of insulator assembly, while increasing load carrying capacity